kkots/ggxrd_hitbox_overlay_2211/README.md

 The mod may show up as a virus.
 I swear this is not a virus, check the source code, compile this yourself if still doubting.
 Check commit history of this repo to see no one else but me modified this.
 Add this to whatever antivirus exceptions necessary and run as administrator if necessary.

-## Quickstart if you can't use injector
+## Quickstart for Ubuntu/Linux

-If the injector doesn't work for some reason you could try to run the `ggxrd_hitbox_patcher.exe`, which lets you choose the path to GuiltyGearXrd.exe executable so that it patches it and makes it so that it loads the `ggxrd_hitbox_overlay.dll` on startup automatically.
-The `ggxrd_hitbox_overlay.dll` must be in the same directory as the game executable (GuiltyGearXrd.exe), so you'll need to copy it manually to there.
+On Ubuntu/Linux the injector won't work.
+You need to patch the game so that it loads the DLL automatically on startup.
+The `ggxrd_hitbox_patcher_linux` does exactly that and must be launched directly, without Wine.
+(Its Windows version, `ggxrd_hitbox_patcher.exe`, can be used on Windows if you want to make the game load the mod automatically on startup.)
+The patcher on Ubuntu/Linux, when it asks, must be provided the full path to the game executable (`GuiltyGearXrd.exe`) without quotes.
+The patched game will now try to load the `ggxrd_hitbox_overlay.dll` on startup.
+In order for the game to find the DLL it must be placed in the same directory as the game executable, which should be in Steam's directory, for example: `~/.steam/debian-installation/steamapps/common/GUILTY GEAR Xrd -REVELATOR-/Binaries/Win32`, where `~` is your home directory.
-If the `ggxrd_hitbox_overlay.dll` is not present in the directory with the game on startup the game would launch normally, just without the mod.
+If the DLL is not found when the game launches, it will just run normally, without the mod.
+Since there's no way to unload the mod on Ubuntu/Linux (the injector doesn't work), you can add the `.ini` file mentioned in `Hotkey configuration` section into the folder with the game executable and change the line `startDisable = false` to `startDisable = true` in it and use the `F6` (the default) hotkey to enable the mod when you need.

 ## Features